rust-lang/rfcs/text/0000-format-dynamic-fill.md

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

-- If enforcing a minimum of 2 characters the `$` could be omitted, but this only makes this easier to mess up and is unnecessarily restrictive.
+- If a minimum of 2 characters was enforced the `$` could be omitted, but this only makes this easier to mess up and is unnecessarily restrictive, as well as inconsistent with other parameters that do require `$`.
-- This can only be implemented in rust as it is impossible to drive the `Display` family traits on stable without going through the format string.
+- This can only be implemented in rust as it is impossible to drive the `Display` family traits in stable rust without using a format string.

 # Prior art
 [prior-art]: #prior-art